 Common areas of newer apartment complexes with handicap accessible units are designed to accommodate renters in wheelchairs.
 Common area hallways are very wide, and light switches are lower.
 You can find ramp access to sidewalks, and elevators where needed to reach common areas.

-Hunting for an apartment home while confined to a wheelchair can have some challenges.
+Hunting for an apartment home while confined to a wheelchair is challenging.
 Make sure you ask the landlord if they have accessible units available for rent before you go to the trouble to visit.
-Tour the complex to ensure that it’s easy for you to get around, and has the features you need to be comfortable.
+Tour the complex to ensure that it’s easy for you to get around and has the features you need to be comfortable.

-Being in a wheelchair does not have to hold you back from having an excellent quality of life, and finding an apartment built to accommodate you can make all the difference.
+Being in a wheelchair doesn’t have to hold you back, from having an excellent quality of life, and finding an apartment built to accommodate you can make all the difference.